jerryq27/Cheatsheets/WebDevelopment/Vue.md

 Common predefined properties:

-* `data` - defined values that can be used by the current instance.
+* `data` - defined values that can be used by the current instance
-* `methods` - defined methods that can be used as expressions for directives.
+* `methods` - defined methods that can be used as expressions for directives
-* `computed` - defined methods that compute values from the data's propertied which are then cached.
+* `computed` - defined methods that compute values from the data's propertied which are then cached
+* `watch` - defined methods that watch for data changes requiring asynchronous or expensive operations

 ```js
 var app = new Vue({